Stegobully/merged_ncRNAclassifier/README.md

 |plotnine   |0.10.1   |

 # How to use
 The Git repository contains five different python scripts.
 To perform a step-by-step manual in the console you should use the `predict_ncRNAs.py`.
 If you prefer a specific model you can also directly use one of the provided scripts for the different models: `run_strenc.py`, `run_grenc.py`, `run_seqenc.py` or `run_merged.py`.
+Lastly, we provide `benchmark_classifiers.py`, which can be used to benchmark our models on testsets.

 ## ML-classifier for a step-by-step manual in the console
 The executable python file `predict_ncRNAs.py` provides a step-by-step manual in the console to classify a fasta file of ncRNA sequences using one of the four implemented ML classifiers (StrEnc, SeqEnc, GrEnc or Merged).
 The individual steps are: